 • Experience with plant identification and GPS use preferred (training provided)

 • GIS experience preferred but not required

 • Michigan or Wisconsin Pesticide Applicator Certification or ability to obtain certification by start date

 Start and end dates are flexible, although we would prefer employees begin in May and end in August/September, or even into October if available and as funding allows.
 Hours and weekly work schedules will also be variable.
 As these positions are almost entirely field based, with limited office data entry work, applicants should recognize that hours per week and schedules may often change last minute due to weather.

-Strike Team schedules will be variable and may include work on weekends.
+Watercraft Inspector schedules will be highly variable and will include work on most weekends and summer holidays.

 420 N Hooper St